New 80 cent flat fare for children up to and including 18 years with the option of a free transfer within 90 minutes

 The introduction of TFI 90 will make interchange between Bus, Dart and Luas seamless, resulting in a more affordable, efficient and integrated public transport system.

-The new short adult leap fare of €1.60 for single trips up to 3km, will enable 40% more passengers to travel slightly further in the new structure.
+The new short adult leap fare of €1.60 for short single trips, will enable 40% more passengers to travel slightly further in the new structure.
 Any journeys beyond this distance or involving transfers between services that take place within 90 minutes of the start, will be charged at the TFI 90 Minute fare.

 NTA Chief Executive Officer Anne Graham said: